 Always dry your dog thoroughly after baths.
 Leaving a wet patch of fur can lead to nasty hot spots or fungal infections.

 This is a fuss-free yeast remedy that's gentle (no scary yeast detox):

 Clean your dog's paws after each walk to remove allergens.
 Instead of washing and drying Latte's paws each time (she walks 3-4 times a day), a no-rinse paw cleanser has been a godsend for us.

 If you have a dog with severe environmental allergies, a walking suit and dog shoes may help keep nasties at bay.

 If your dog is allergic or getting allergic to many foods, you may consider a leaky gut homeopathic remedy.

 Hotspots, wounds, or insect bites

-An effective topical spray can help relief itch and heal wounds and hotspots quickly.
+An effective topical spray can help relieve itch and heal wounds and hotspots quickly.

-Latte has been using this shampoo for a few years and we find that it helps soothe her itch, albeit temporarily.
+Latte has been using these shampoos for a few years and we find that it helps soothe her itch, albeit temporarily.